HPSCTerrSys/SLOTH/README.md

 ### Use the SLOTH repository
-All scripts inside of the **SLOTH**-repository are developed and tested on [JURECA-DC](https://www.fz-juelich.de/en/ias/jsc/systems/supercomputers/jureca) with a default tool-chain based on `Stage2020`, which is provided under
+All scripts inside of the **SLOTH**-repository are developed and tested on [JURECA-DC](https://www.fz-juelich.de/en/ias/jsc/systems/supercomputers/jureca) with a default tool-chain, which is provided under `/p/project/cslts/local/jureca/`.
-`/p/project/cslts/local/jureca/env_ini.JURECA.stage2020.GCC`.
 So to use **SLOTH** you first have to source this environment file:
 ```
-source /p/project/cslts/local/jureca/env_ini.JURECA.stage2020.GCC
+source /p/project/cslts/local/jureca/ONEOFTHEDEFAULTENVFILES
 ```

-To use **SLOTH** within other projects, you have to extend your local `PYTHONPATH`, to tell python where to find **SLOTH**.
+To use **SLOTH** within other projects, you have to extend your local [PYTHONPATH](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH), to tell python where to find **SLOTH**.
 You can do this by:
 ```
 cd SLOTH
 export PYTHONPATH=$PYTHONPATH:$(pwd)
 ```
-Afterwards you can simply import **SLOTH** inside any of your python scripts e.g. by:
+Afterwards you can simply import **SLOTH** components from inside any of your python scripts e.g. by:
 ```
 import sloth.IO